dbashford/textract/README.md

 * `PNG`, `JPG` and `GIF` require `tesseract` to be available, [link](http://code.google.com/p/tesseract-ocr/).
 Images need to be pretty clear, high DPI and made almost entirely of just text for `tesseract` to be able to accurately extract the text.
 * `DXF` extraction requires `drawingtotext` be available, [link](https://github.com/davidworkman9/drawingtotext)

+## Configuration

+Configuration can be passed into textract.
+The following configuration options are available

+* `preserveLineBreaks`: By default textract does NOT preserve line breaks.
+Pass this in as `true` and textract will not strip any line breaks.
+* `exec`: Some extractors (xlsx, docx, dxf) use node's `exec` functionality.
+This setting allows for providing [config to `exec` execution](http://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback).
+One reason you might want to provide this config is if you are dealing with very large files.
+You might want to increase the `exec` `maxBuffer` setting.
+* `[ext].exec`: Each extractor can take specific exec config.
+* `tesseract.lang`: A pass-through to tesseract allowing for setting of language for extraction. ex: `{ tesseract: { lang:"chi_sim" } }`

 ## Usage

 ### Commmand Line